-If you are a U.S. citizen, you may be able to petition for your foreign-born children who are married or age 21 or older (referred to as "sons or daughters" by U.S. immigration law) to immigrate to the U.S. and receive lawful permanent residence (green cards).
+If you are a U.S. citizen, you might be able to petition for your foreign-born children who are married or age 21 or older (referred to as "sons or daughters" by U.S. immigration law) to immigrate to the U.S. and receive lawful permanent residence (green cards).

 Good news.
 You likely do not need to prepare another I-130.
-If your child turned 21, the Child Status Protection Act (CSPA) may have "frozen” his or her age and allow him to continue with the immigration process as a "child.”
-If the child married, he or she will have simply shifted from being an immediate relative to a preference relative.
+If your child turned 21, the Child Status Protection Act (CSPA) might have "frozen" the child's age and allow them to continue with the immigration process as a "child."
+A child who subsequently married will have simply shifted from being an immediate relative to a preference relative.
 You will need to let USCIS know of the change, and the child's "Priority Date" (described below) will be the date upon which you initially filed the I-130.

 Before you prepare Form I-130, it's worth checking whether the child is already a U.S. citizen, having become so automatically through your citizenship status.
-See “U.S. Citizenship by Birth or Through Parents” for more information.
+Although it's rare, it happens, and can save you a lot of effort and money.
+See U.S. Citizenship by Birth or Through Parents for more information.

-To better understand this preference system of green-card allotment, see “How Long Is the Wait for Your Priority Date to Become Current?”
+To better understand this preference system of green-card allotment, see How Long Is the Wait for Your Priority Date to Become Current?

 Also realize that, if your son or daughter is living abroad, he or she will have to wait until the I-130 is approved and his or her "priority date" becomes current before starting the green card application.
 Approval of the I-130 confers absolutely no rights to live in the United States.

-Living in the U.S. without authorization can lead to the person accruing "unlawful presence," and thus becoming inadmissible and possibly ineligible for a green card, as described in "Consequences of Unlawful Presence in the U.S.--Three- and Ten-Year Time Bars" and "The Permanent Bar to Immigration for Certain Repeat Violators."
+When a would-be immigrant lives in the U.S. without authorization, it can be problematic for their ability to get a green card.
+Specifically, it can lead to the person accruing "unlawful presence," and thus becoming inadmissible and possibly ineligible for a green card, as described in Consequences of Unlawful Presence in the U.S.--Three- and Ten-Year Time Bars and The Permanent Bar to Immigration for Certain Repeat Violators.